Best StrawPoll Alternatives (2026)

 How Many Stale Claims Does Your Blog Already Have?

-Most people arrive here looking for a better poll tool.
+You arrived here looking for a better poll tool.
 The bigger risk is the data claims already sitting in published content, aging without anyone watching them.
 That is content debt, and it accumulates across every post that cited a number and moved on.

 The poll tool question is worth answering.
 The content accuracy question was worth answering before you embedded the first one.